 Exit Load is an amount which is paid by the investor to redeem the units from the scheme.
-Load amounts are variable and are subject to change from time to time For the current applicable structure, investors may refer to the website of the AMC (www.quantmutual.com) or may call at 022-6295 5000 from 09.00 am to 06.00 pm (Monday to Friday) or can contact his distributor.
+Load amounts are variable and are subject to change from time to time Load amounts are variable and are subject to change from time to time.
+For the current applicable structure, investors may refer to the website of the AMC (www.quantmutual.com) or may call at 022-6295 5000 from 09.00 am to 06.00 pm (Monday to Friday) or can contact his distributor.